 - Add reactions.
 A heart or laugh "tapback" on a bubble is a small touch most fakes miss.

 - Keep timestamps consistent.
-If you add a time label, make sure the flow makes sense.
+If you add a time label, make sure the flow makes sense โ a reply shouldn't arrive before the message it answers.

 - Match the emoji style to how people actually text โ sparingly, not every line.